atmin/atmin.me/projects.md

 [link](http://jtmpl.com)

-Jtmpl is a framework for building succint web applications.
+Jtmpl is a JavaScript framework for succint front-end applications.

 ### freak

 [link](https://github.com/atmin/freak)

-Freak is functional reactive object wrapper.
+Freak is functional reactive object wrapper which emerged from Jtmpl.